 KEY ELEMENTS OF GOVERNANCE ASSESS- MENT COMMENTS Staff resources are adequate in numbers and skills to deliver the service objectives.
 The roles and responsibilities of staff and members have been clearly defined and are understood, and appropriate guidance and training are in place Good Workforce Development Strategy agreed Agreed establishment in line with approved budget.
 Agreed process for revising establishment.
-Job descriptions in place Appropriate recruitment checks undertaken Updated staff induction process in place, incorporating LearnPro module Updated code of conduct in place and provided to all staff as part of induction.
-Appropriate performance management arrangements Updated appraisal system, including identification of training and development needs Introduction of:- Action Learning Sets Team Talks Coaching and Mentoring Leadership Conference Coaching and mentoring programme introduced Creation of Operational Assurance Audit Team to review:- operational preparedness operational response operational learning Updated staff engagement strategy and improvement action plan agreed and implemented.
+Job descriptions in place Appropriate recruitment checks undertaken Staff induction process in place, incorporating LearnPro module Code of conduct in place and provided to all staff as part of induction.
+Appropriate performance management arrangements Appraisal system in place, including identification of training and development needs Use of:- Action Learning Sets Team Talks Coaching and Mentoring Leadership Conferences Operational Assurance Audit Team to review:- operational preparedness operational response operational learning Updated staff engagement strategy and improvement action plan agreed and implemented.
+Revised staff survey undertaken in 18/19.

-KEY ELEMENTS OF GOVERNANCE ASSESS- MENT COMMENTS Further work required to look at reviewing staff recognition and developing staff sounding board.
-There are adequate contingency procedures to ensure that services can be resumed in case of emergency.
-Good Revised BCP arrangements agreed.
-Strategic Plan is completed All departments have completed Business Impact Assessments and Recovery Plans.
-Contingency procedures are well communicated BCP is considered as a standing item on SMT BCP plan tested on a regular basis, and amended as required Active member of Lancashire Resilience Forum Appropriate BCP arrangements in place in respect of systems and information, Processes have been established to ensure that corporate and local service policies and procedures are implemented effectively and are periodically reviewed Good System of internal control established Policies and service orders are regularly reviewed, in line with an agreed timetable Internal audit reviews have not identified any significant weaknesses External audit reviews have not identified any significant weaknesses
+KEY ELEMENTS OF GOVERNANCE ASSESS- MENT COMMENTS 'Star' awards introduced where staff were asked to nominate 'star' colleagues who live our values.
+As a result, six members of staff (one from each area of the county) were presented with an LFRS Star Award.
+Updated Intranet to be delivered in 19/20, incorporating social networking to connect staff across the service There are adequate contingency procedures to ensure that services can be resumed in case of emergency.
+Good Strategic BCP in place and tested on a regular basis.
+Departmental Business Impact Assessments and Recovery Plans in place.
+Specific BCP training provided to Heads of Dept. Contingency procedures are well communicated BCP is considered as a standing item on SMT BCP plan tested on a regular basis, and amended as required Active member of Lancashire Resilience Forum Appropriate BCP arrangements in place in respect of systems and information, Processes have been established to ensure that corporate and local service policies and procedures are implemented effectively and are periodically reviewed Good System of internal control established Policies and service orders are regularly reviewed, in line with an agreed timetable Internal audit reviews have not identified any significant weaknesses External audit reviews have not identified any significant weaknesses